Happy Manifesto Conference, April 2013

 Henry opened the conference by asking people how their organisation would be different if the main focus on management was on making people feel good.
 All agreed it would be not just a better place to work, but more efficient and more productive.

 This was backed up with research from Alex Edmans at Wharton Business School.
 He compared the results of investing each year (over 25 years) in the companies listed in the Best Workplace list with investing in the standard stock market.
-The best workplace investment would have earned 3.5% more per year.
+Investing in a company on the Best Workplace list would have resulted in a return of 3.5% more per year.
 That means that if your pension had grown to £100,000 in the stock market, it would have reached £237,000 if invested only in the best workplaces.

 Danish toy maker Lego has set itself the target of being one of the top 3 workplaces in Europe by 2015.
 All meetings there now begin with Item 0, celebrating what is going well – to start in a positive mood.